-There are so many excellent electric guitars available these days that choosing the best left handed electric guitar for your tastes, budget, and ability can be massively overwhelming.
-Especially if you are a complete beginner!
+There are so many excellent electric guitars available these days that choosing the best beginner left handed electric guitar for your tastes, budget, and ability can be massively overwhelming.
+Especially if you are a new player!

 I specifically stuck to a small handful of quality left handed electric guitars so as not to paralyze you with options.
 Each instrument in this list has its place and I am confident that there is a left handed guitar in here for all budgets and personal tastes.